zack2016/smarthome/doc/developer/source/items/overview.rst

          daddy:
              kid:

-Within logics and also later in SmartVISU these itemnames will be used just like shown above, e.g. ``adam.grandfather.daddy``
+Within logics and also later in SmartVISU these item names will be used just like shown above, e.g. ``adam.grandfather.daddy``

 It is a good idea to build a tree representing your environment: